 Check out these other ideas for Easter Activities and Crafts with young kids.
 Try making an Easter Gardens and one of the Cross Crafts.

 Looking for stories to read aloud check out our recommended Easter Books to read aloud with Kids.
 There are a couple of very basic Bible Story Books included.

 Introduce more Christian Celebrations with these activities for later in the year

-Pin these Easter Story Stones to Make Later
+Pin these Easter Themed Story Stones to Make Later

-Share these DIY Easter Story Stones with Others on Facebook
+Share these DIY Bible Story Stones with Others on Facebook